 Dressing Yourself With Limited Mobility.

 Dressing yourself with limited mobility may initially seem like a daunting task.
 However, using something as simple as a dressing stick will help you massively.
 A dressing stick is simply a stick with one or more grip hooks.
-It may have one at either end or only one and these are used to pull the items of clothing in place as you would have done normally with your hands.
+It may have one at either end or just one, and is used to pull the items of clothing into place as you would with your hands.

 Independence

-Staying independent is more important than every with the acute shortage of social-care provision.
-You may face a long wait to access help at home, whether you are looking for help from a local authority or a private company.
-Sadly the demand outweighs supply.
+Staying independent is more important than ever with the acute shortage of home care provision.
+You may face delays in accessing help at home, whether looking for help from a local authority or a private company.
+Sadly, the demand outweighs the supply.
+Learning ways of dressing yourself with limited mobility can mean you avoid needing to pay for help.

-As an adult dressing ourselves becomes an intuitive action and it’s only when we have an injury, have had an operation or lose mobility that it becomes a challenge.
-Dressing yourself with limited mobility gets easier with practice and the dressing stick, simple as it is, is such a help.
+As adults, dressing ourselves becomes an intuitive action, and it’s only when we have an injury, have had an operation or lose mobility that it becomes a challenge.
+Dressing yourself with limited mobility gets easier with practice, and the dressing stick, simple as it is, is such a help.

 Whether you are recovering from knee or hip surgery, suffer from arthritis, or have limited mobility or limited range of motion a dressing stick allows you to be more independent.
-It’s perfect for those who have trouble bending over especially when pregnant.
+It’s perfect for those who have trouble bending over, especially when pregnant or postoperatively.

-The Z -shaped hook makes putting on clothing much easier.
+The Z-shaped hook makes putting on clothing much easier.
 It is coated with smooth vinyl and provides a snag-free push and pull motion to put on or take off any article of clothing.
 It is also handy for taking off your shoes and socks.
 The Z hook can also be used to pull clothes and shoes on.
-It is also useful to pull other items closer to you.
+It’s also helpful to pull other items closer to you.

 The stainless steel C-shaped hook on the other end of the dressing stick is designed to help pull up zips and shoelace loops.
 This dressing stick is made from smooth, high-quality beech wood.
 It is light and durable.
-This dressing stick is suitable for all types of clothing.
-You can use it to put on casual trousers, skirts, shirts and underwear.
-You can also use it to put on your coats and jackets.
+This dressing stick is suitable for all types of clothing, trousers, skirts, shirts and underwear.
+You can also use it to put on coats and jackets.

 Travel Friendly

-This dressing stick is also your ideal travel-companion.
-It is composed of two parts and has a reinforced threaded connection.
-This makes is easy for you to assemble and take apart.
+This dressing stick is also your ideal travel companion.
+It has two sections with a reinforced threaded connection, making it easy to assemble and take apart.
 It fits in a handbag, suitcase or travel bag, making life on the move easier.

 Gift Idea